 Computer skills come naturally in home education

 Some parents worry that their children, if left to do whatever they want during the deschooling period, will get hooked on computer games and never do anything else.
 This is possible, but will do no harm for a week or two, so long as the games are age-appropriate.
 Check the ratings; if a game has an 18 rating, it has content which is not appropriate for young children.
-But with child-friendly games, a week of extensive playing may be sufficient, and many children will emerge from this and find other more active things to do.
+But with child-friendly games, a week of extensive playing may be sufficient.
+Many children will emerge from this and find other more active things to do.

 Moving on from deschooling